 A couple of things crossed my mind: How much of the original was I looking at?
-As early as 20 years after it was painted, it showed clear degradation.
+As early as 20 years after Leonardo painted his Last Supper, it showed clear degradation.
 Restorations of the painting have been going on for centuries.
 Most of them of dubious value.
 New sophisticated technology informed the last restoration that started in 1979.
 It took 20 years and is often praised for bringing back what remained of the original.
 But, not every expert agrees, of course.

 I also wondered: Was my perception of this painting affected by what we’ve all been told—that it is the best Last Supper ever painted?
 I had seen a few Cenacolos in Florence including the first ever painted, Taddeo Gaddi’s at the Basilica of Santa Croce.
 None of the other Cenacolos has been touted to elicit the same reverence.

 Regardless of how Leonardo’s painting affects you, its attributes as a High Renaissance exemplar are obvious.

 Leonardo’s Last Supper shares some characteristics with Castagno’s.
 It is huge, about the same height as Castagno’s and only a tad narrower (28 feet).
 In both versions, the scene is situated in a hall with architectural details (three lunettes) which indicate that it’s part of a larger building.
 But Leonardo’s gives a sense of much deeper space through one-point linear perspective, evident in the coffered ceilings and windows (doors?) on the two side walls.